zlatanvasovic/hackwork/README.md

 ## Variables

 Core variables are located in `core/variables.php`.
-Links in variables are root-relative.
+Links are root-relative.

 **Layout:**